trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 4.	**Wind Speed(wind-spd)**: mean of the speed of wind over an hour, measured in meters per second.
 5.	**Atmospheric Pressure(atmos_press)**: mean of atmospheric pressure over an hour, measured in atm.

-For each of these sensors used, metadata containing the featuresof the sensors (location, height above sea level...) was collected.
+For each of these sensors used, metadata containing the features of the sensors (location, height above sea level...) was collected.
 You can find the details [here]( zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/data).

 ## Data Ingest
 This section refers to the red dotted box in the "architecture for deploying model on Azure" image above.